Kavaeric/p700/codex/Antimatter.md

 with regular matter.

-Positrons are much more expensive than antiproton fuel due to the increased upkeep for storage and transport, but also as positron fuel is much denser.
+Positrons are much more expensive than antiproton fuel due to the increased upkeep for storage and transport, but also as positron fuel is much more energy dense.